How Often Should My Roof be Inspected?

 The two ideal times to have your roof inspected are Spring and Fall.
 For obvious reasons, winter can play havoc on a roof, and in Edmonton, it is common for winter to be less than pleasant.
 By performing an inspection in the fall, you can ensure that your roof is ready for the harsh winter conditions, and an assessment in the spring can help identify any winter damage.

-Businesses that choose to have their roof routinely inspected only once a year should consider doing so in the fall.
+Businesses with roofs routinely inspected only once a year should consider doing so in the fall.
 It is always better to prepare your roof for the harsh winter conditions rather than deal with the issues and possible repairs that may come after a brutal winter.

-We suggest that you have your roof inspected after any significant storm, which means you’re likely to have more than one inspection a year.
-The Edmonton region often receives gusting wind and occasional summer storms, so it is best to avoid caution and make sure that the roof is in good condition.
+We suggest you have your roof inspected after any significant storm, which means you’re likely to have more than one annual inspection.
+The Edmonton region often receives gusting wind and occasional summer storms, so it is best to avoid caution and ensure the roof is in good condition.

 Check out some of our past blogs: